 These are the conventional lamentations but as usual, there is no reference to the enormous waste of low entropic molecular structures that are being discarded so cavalierly.
 Medicines, even more than other chemicals have been exquisitely constructed and purified and maintained.
 All of that requires herculean expenditures of effort, meaning the creation of huge plants, the running of expensive processes and the employment of an army of humans who consume gobs of resources of every description.
 All of this consumption is directed at the creation of highly specific molecules.
 When these molecules are discarded, is the waste merely the loss of a little bit of carbon, oxygen, nitrogen and sulfur?
 Of course not!
 This kind of misperception is the product of the garbage and recycling mentality which cannot see past the least important parts of discard.

 Mainstream America has tangled with this problem through the lens of its narrow focus.
 As always, the only solutions proposed are the most wasteful, the most destructive and the most profitable to Big Garbage.
 For example, see the Alameda County disposal ordinance.
 This ordinance is being opposed by the pharmaceutical industry, for reasons that have nothing to do with environmentalism or conservation of resources.
-See legal opposition.
+(Article was withdrawn).
 It is not the financial power of an organized political garbage lobby which pushes such destructive legislation forward, as you might expect, but the cynical participation of a greenwashed, faux environmental movement that receives abundant funding from Big Garbage to insure that as many resources as possible are collected and sent to dumps and incinerators.
 And the gullibility of the public that asks no hard questions.

 How can we do better than this unfortunate perception which views excesses as merely something to get rid of.
 Let us first consider what the function of these medicines is.
 In this case, that is easy, since these are by and large highly specific molecules with single, targeted known uses.
 Their highest use is as medicine for humans.
 Yet they are in the wrong hands.
 Where are there other humans who can make use of them?